Table of Contents

 What would be the best way to get clones ready for a Scrog grow?

-I saw your reply to another post that said clones have a different plant structure, so would it need less topping maybe or somethin completely different?
+I saw your reply to another post that said clones have a different plant structure, so would it need less topping maybe or something completely different?

 I’d totally be down for seeds but clones are a lot easier and cheaper for me to get.
 I’ve seen other Scrog grows with clones, but I like your style and want to know your input on it.